umhau/PXEN/README.md

 Also, try using guix.
 I think it would make a lot of things way easier. https://news.ycombinator.com/item?id=25187576 https://hpc.guix.info/blog/2017/11/installing-guix-on-a-cluster/

+Could also be interesting to share USB devices over the network. http://usbip.sourceforge.net/

 ### console interfaces

 https://libvirt.org/index.html  The libvirt project is a toolkit to manage virtualization platforms.